spacetelescope/jwql/README.md

 [![Build Status](https://ssbjenkins.stsci.edu/job/STScI/job/jwql/job/master/badge/icon)](https://ssbjenkins.stsci.edu/job/STScI/job/jwql/job/master/)
 [![STScI](https://img.shields.io/badge/powered%20by-STScI-blue.svg?colorA=707170&colorB=3e8ddd&style=flat)](http://www.stsci.edu)

-The James Webb Quicklook Application (`JWQL`) is a database-driven web application and software repository for use by the JWST instrument teams.
+The James Webb Quicklook Application (`JWQL`) is a database-driven web application and automation framework for use by the JWST instrument teams.
 The system is comprised of the following:
-1. A network file system that stores all uncalibrated and calibrated data products on disk in a centrally-located area, accessible to instrument team members.
+1. A network file system that stores all uncalibrated and calibrated data products on disk in a centrally-located area, accessible to instrument team members (MAST data cache)
-2. A relational database that stores observational metadata allowing for data discovery via relational queries.
+2. A relational database that stores observational metadata allowing for data discovery via relational queries (MAST database API).
-3. A software library that provides an API to the filesystem and database and serves as a platform on which to build automated instrument calibration and monitoring tasks.
+3. A software library that provides tools to support an automation platform on which to build automated instrument calibration and monitoring tasks.
 4. A web application that allows users to visually inspect new and archival JWST data as well as instrument-specific monitoring and calibration results.

 ## Prerequisites